alt-potato/campus-discovery-system/README.md

 Built on Electron using ReactJS.
 Server is built using ExpressJS.

+Made for CS 2340 at the Georgia Institute of Technology.

 ## Demos
 - [FINAL Demo Video (Campus Map)](https://youtu.be/fw_dGZxN3C4)
 - [Sprint 3 Demo Video (RSVPs)](https://youtu.be/Mpbncz2ln1o)